rjain2470/conductor/README.md

 # Conductor 🔋

 Conductor is a natural language interface to the [LMFDB](https://www.lmfdb.org) (L-functions and Modular Forms Database).
 It translates mathematical questions into SQL, executes them against the LMFDB PostgreSQL database, and returns structured data with optional exploratory analysis and plots.
+It is designed to make the rich collection of mathematical data in the LMFDB more accessible for exploration, research, and teaching.

+Given a query in plain English, Conductor identifies and retrieves the relevant mathematical data from the database, and can optionally summarize, analyze, or visualize the results at the user's convenience.
+This allows users to explore the LMFDB without needing to learn its internal structure or write database queries by hand.

+For instance, a mathematician can directly ask Conductor the following questions:

 For instance, rather than navigating the LMFDB or constructing SQL queries by hand, a mathematician can ask Conductor: